todocono/bot5/ESP/WinterRobot/lib/BleComm/README.md

     - '1' = Servo 1, '2' = Servo 2

 - **angle**
-    - angle in units of degree
+    - angle in units of microsecond
     - range 500~2500

 #### Command 3 - Get Pulse Width of Servo